-- Candidates who choose this ELTM option should ideally have experience of working as an academic manager (such as programme manager, DoS/ADoS) or in a similar managerial role within an LTO. - The context, background, problems, etc. of the specific LTO should not be discussed in Part 1. - Candidates are expected to show understanding of the key issues related to ELTM and their chosen specialism using relevant terminology. - Key issues should be critically discussed and supported with reference to reading and knowledge/experience gained from working in an LTO.
+- Candidates who choose this ELTM option should ideally have experience of working as an academic manager (such as programme manager, director of studies/assistant director of studies) or in a similar managerial role within an LTO. - The context, background, problems, etc. of the specific LTO should not be discussed in Part 1. - Candidates are expected to show understanding of the key issues related to ELTM and their chosen specialism using relevant terminology. - Key issues should be critically discussed and supported with reference to reading and knowledge/experience gained from working in an LTO.